What is Codex Leicester?

 - The explanation of fossils of sea creatures appearing on a mountain.

-- Last, but not the least, it explains the luminosity of moon.
-Here, Leonardo explains why moon isn’t as bright as sun and what is the phenomenon of ‘planet shine’.
-He mentioned this phenomena a century before Johannes Kepler proved it!
+- Last, but not least, it explains the luminosity of the moon.
+Here, Leonardo explains why the moon isn’t as bright as the sun and what is the phenomenon of ‘planet shine’.
+He mentioned this phenomenon a century before Johannes Kepler proved it!

 The book is an 18-page document.
-And each page is folded into half.
+And each page is folded in half.
 Vinci wrote the book in Italian.
 He used mirror writing to note down his observations.
 He also made extensive use of drawings and diagrams to illustrate his writings.

 The book was passed down through many generations.

 Many famed people have purchased it.
 Giovanni Della Porta, Michelangelo’s student, was the first owner of the book.

 In 1719, Thomas Coke, the Earl of Leicester himself became an owner of the book till 1759.
 The best part about Codex Leicester was purchased by Thomas Coke at a price that was the highest selling price of the book at that time and since then it has always remained the most expensive book in the world, ever!

 Bill Gates later scanned the pages of the book into digital files to turn them into wallpaper and screensaver for Windows 95 desktop theme as well.

-The book has traveled around the world.
+The book has travelled around the world.
 The has been the subject of numerous exhibitions across the globe, Codex Leicester recently was on a display at the North Carolina Museum of Art from October 31, 2015, to January 17, 2016.

 Codex Leicester: The most valued book in the world is also the most expensive one.
 Seems legit, right?
-Valuable knowledge comes at valuable price.
+Valuable knowledge comes at a valuable price.